 Spicy Devil® Ninebark is a great structural shrub with plenty of multi-season interest to keep your garden exciting spring through fall.
 Leaves emerge a fiery combination of orange and yellow before maturing to a vibrant reddish-purple, which is a beautiful backdrop to the white-pink spring flowers.
 Growing to 3-4′ tall and wide with that gorgeous dark foliage, Spicy Devil® is a fantastic foundation plant or small hedge in cool and moderate climates.

-Amber Jubilee™ was selected for its striking new foliage in glowing tones of orange, yellow, and gold.
+Amber Jubilee has striking new foliage in glowing tones of orange, yellow and gold.
 Rounded and dense in habit, this shrub with its bold array of colors makes an eye-catching hedge.
 Delicate white blooms are produced in spring.
 Summer foliage is green.
-Can be stage pruned in production through July to force colorful new growth.
-Fall foliage is highlighted with tones of red and purple, making this mildew resistant ninebark appealing over the entire season.
+Fall foliage is highlighted with tons of red and purple, making this mildew resistant ninebark appealing over the entire season.
 Plant in full sun for best performance.
-Result of a controlled cross between Darts Gold and Diablo® ninebark.
-Selected at Jeffries Nursery in Manitoba, Canada.

 Large, vibrant, chartreuse leaves hold their color all season long, even in full sun.
 Honeycomb-shaped white flowers appear in spring and contrast nicely with the foliage, which turns shades of gold in the fall.
 Honeycomb® can be easily shaped with pruning or left to grow naturally.
 This ninebark grows nicely in containers and is just as attractive in the landscape.
 The medium size makes for a beautiful hedge or color block along a fence line.